saferpay/sndbx/texts/safpfields.md

 	url: 'https://www.saferpay.com/Fields/[YOUR CUSTOMERID]',
 ```
 * <strong>onBlur</strong> *eventCallback* : Callback function, that is executed, should the customer leave the field.
 The event returns a **Callback message**.
+* <strong>onValidated</strong> *eventCallback* : Callback function, that is executed, should the customer leave the field.
+The event returns a **Callback message**, also containing field validation-data.
 * <strong>onFocus</strong> *eventCallback* : Callback function, that is executed, should the customer enter the field.
 The event returns a **Callback message**.
 * <strong>onSuccess</strong> *eventCallback* : Callback function, that is executed, every time, the Saferpay Fields have been loaded successfully.
 * <strong>onError</strong> *eventCallback* : Callback function, that is executed, every time, the initialization of the Saferpay Fields has not been successful.
 The event returns an **Error Callback Message**.